mwm126/MFIX-Exa/docs/source/CITests.rst

 "MI/PO" refers to Mass     Inflow at the low end of the domain and Pressure Outflow at the high end.
 "PI/PO" refers to Pressure Inflow at the low end of the domain and Pressure Outflow at the high end.

+Additional detail about these problems is given in tests/README.md

 +-------------------+----+-------+--------+----+----+----------------------+
 | Test              | nx | bc_x  | Npa    | Ng | Np | Description          |
 |                   | ny | bc_y  |        |    |    |                      |